ROBelgium/MSNoise/doc/installation.rst

 the `find` command.
 When installed, it provides a top level command ``msnoise`` in the console.

-.. note:: From version 1.3, MSNoise is a regular Python Package.
-Before, it was
+.. note:: MSNoise version 1.4 introduces new config parameters in the database.
-    a collection of Python scripts that needed to be executed sequentially.
-All changes introduced in MSNoise 1.3 are decribed in the Release Notes of :doc:`releasenotes/msnoise-1.3`.
-If you plan to upgrade your projects to the latest version, please read the :ref:`upgradingto13` part.
+    For each project, to upgrade your database, remember to run ``msnoise upgrade_db`` in the project folder.

 To run MSNoise, you need: